jvkuehl/RepData_PeerAssessment1/PA1_template.md

 ```

 ### Fill in all of the missing values in the dataset
+#### I used the mean number of steps across all the intervals to fill in the missing data

 ```r
 ### this is the avaerage number of  step taken per interval